yanghuafang/anti-android-virus/README.md

 reads as "Lint failed" rather than as one red cell among a dozen build legs.

-`sanitizers.yml` runs ASan/UBSan and TSan as separate jobs, because the two runtimes cannot be linked into one binary.
+`sanitizers.yml` runs ASan/UBSan and TSan as separate jobs, because the two runtimes cannot be linked into one binary. `analysis.yml` holds the coverage floor and builds the fuzz harness.

+CI builds the fuzz harness but does not run it: a seedless run explores different input every time, so gating a pull request on it would fail changes for findings they did not introduce.
+What *does* gate is that the harness still compiles against the engine API.
+Running it is a developer's call — `scripts/fuzz.sh`, or `FUZZ_TIME=900 scripts/fuzz.sh` for a longer session.

 Every step is a preset or a script, so a red job reproduces locally with the one command it ran — `ctest --preset release`, `scripts/format.sh` — rather than by